Constructor-io/kenlm/cnstrc_README.md

 Upload generated binary wheels to _Internal PyPi server_.

-Note: Currently we support both Intel and M1 chips, please ensure to have both binary wheels uploaded on _Internal PyPi server_.
+Note: Currently we support both Intel and M1 chips, please ensure to have both binary wheels uploaded to _Internal PyPi server_.